 WordPress SQL injections appear due to a lack of appropriate sanitization of the user input.
-You can protect your database and website components against SQL injection attacks with these best security practices:
+You can protect your database and website components against SQL injection attacks with these best WordPress Security Issues practices:

 - Update your WordPress software to the latest version available of PHP.

 - Make sure that the underlying server is updated as well.